deprimus/Tale/SETUP.md

   <img src="public/logo.png" alt="Tale">
 </p>

+# Note

+This setup guide is a bit outdated; you no longer have to do this whole setup manually because Tale now does it automatically :)

+If, however, you want to tweak Tale and change a few things, continue reading.

 # Setup

-This document describes the setup process for [Tale](https://github.com/deprimus/Tale), a storytelling and prop manipulation utility for Unity.
+This document describes the setup process for [Tale](https://github.com/deprimus/Tale).

-After following the setup process, you may start using Tale.
-Reading the [documentation]() is highly recommended for beginner users.

 This setup assumes you have at least minimal knowledge about Unity, and the C# programming language.
 You need to know what components are and how to add them to objects.
 The optional setup may require additional knowledge.